Wills & Trusts

 It was once said that only two things in life are inevitable: death and taxes.
 While many Americans prepare themselves for tax season each year, the same cannot be said when it comes to preparing for death.
 In fact, recent polls have shown that over half of Americans – including Americans with young children – have no plan for their possessions or for the care of their children once they pass.
 Whether this shocking statistic is due to a fear of or uncomfortable feeling about one’s own death or whether creating a will or a living trust is something most simply do not regularly think about, dying without a sound estate plan can leave important decisions about the care of your children and the distribution of your assets in the hands of the

-Instead of the uncertainty and frustration that the court’s probate process entails, give yourself and your family peace of mind by creating a sound estate plan with the attorneys at Spink, Shrouder, and Karns, P.A.
+Instead of the uncertainty and frustration that the court’s probate process entails, give yourself and your family peace of mind by creating a sound estate plan with the attorneys at Shrouder, Karns & Mager, P.A.

 What is the Estate Planning Process?

 An estate plan simply refers to the legal document or documents you have created during your lifetime that direct the actions of courts and administrators of your estate in tying up your affairs after you pass.
 With few exceptions, an estate plan can inform others of your wishes as to:

 - Who should care for your underage children if your spouse is unable to do so;

 - Who should be looked at by the court to handle your affairs once you pass or if you become unable to care for yourself;

 - Who should receive family heirlooms and other meaningful possessions;

 - How any young children will be provided for;